roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/interfacing-with-arduino/hardware-interfacing.md

 />

 ::: tip Note:
-The five wires are connected in the same way with WisNode v1.1 and WisNode v1.2.
+:pencil: The five wires are connected in the same way with WisNode v1.1 and WisNode v1.2.
 :::